damonkeys/covid-checkin/docker/README.md

 cd biz
 ./startServer.sh
 ```
 At this moment Albert doesn't know your local server and will call the container via the route config.
 Before you start the whole docker-environment you have to adjust the Albert-route-file.
-You find it in `docker/albert/dev/route.json`.
+You find it in `docker/stacks/chckr/albert/dev/route.json`.

-For example if you want to use the local running biz server you have to tell it Albert. change the Albert-route from:
+For example if you want to use the local running biz server you have to tell it Albert.
+Change the Albert-route from:
 ```
 {
   "name": "Biz",